 Program Director - Aubrey Mortensen

 Aubrey started using a fake ID when she was 14 to sneak into shows and photograph bands in Denton.
 She got away with it for almost 5 years before people stopped calling her “Holly”.
 She moved to Denton in 2001 and began serving as a volunteer for the SPCA, Keep Denton Beautiful and The Community Market.
 In 2010, she started booking talent and worked for multiple venues in the area.
-As a Graphic Designer and photographer -- married to a local musician and Graphic Designer, she knows how hard it is for musicians and artists to access affordable health care.
+As a Graphic Designer and photographer - married to a local musician and Graphic Designer, she knows how hard it is for musicians and artists to access affordable health care.
 While at an event, she overheard a conversation about the beginnings of DMAC and started attending meetings.
-She now serves as the Program Director and Co-Founder of its partner program, You Are Here.
+She now serves as the Program Director and Co-Director of its partner program, You Are Here.
 She is a mom of two boys and overly fond of cats.

 Media Director - Andy Odom

 Andy Odom has lived in Denton for almost 20 years.
 Or, just over 20 years, he lost count.
 He graduated from UNT and got sucked into the Denton wormhole, from which he fortunately has never managed to escape.
 He’s a former musician and continued regular at local shows.
 He has served as a volunteer and participated in multiple organizations such as 35 Denton Music Festival, TechMill, Greater Denton Arts Council and the Instant Film Society.
 Andy currently serves as the Media Director for DMAC and in his day job, he’s a marketing director for a large financial company and a photography enthusiast.
 He cares for Apple Jacks a great deal.